 The content on this page is accurate as of the posting date.
 Please see the bank’s website for the most current version of card offers.

-Chase has announced the 5 percent cash back category for the fourth quarter of 2017.
-From October through December 2017, Chase cardholders can earn 5 percent back on gas station purchases, mobile wallet purchases and internet, cable and phone services.
+Chase has released its 5 percent cash back category for the first quarter of 2018.
+From January through March 2018, Chase Freedom cardholders can earn 5 percent back on gas station purchases, mobile wallet purchases and internet, cable and phone services.

-To activate the fourth quarter bonus category, click here.
+To activate the first quarter bonus category for 2018, click here.

 Here’s what you need to know at a glance:

-- The Chase bonus category for the fourth quarter can be activated as of Sept.
-15, 2017.
+- The Chase bonus category for the first quarter of 2018 can be activated as of Dec.
+15, 2018.

-- You must activate the bonus category each quarter prior to the Dec.
-14, 2017 in order to receive 5 percent back.
+- You must activate the bonus category prior to March 14, 2018 to receive 5 percent back.